 Bangkok is a vast, fast-moving city, and choosing the right way to get around can make a big difference to your experience.
-While the Bangkok city guide gives a quick snapshot of transport options, this guide focuses on the practical side of moving around Bangkok: what to use, when to use it, and what to avoid.
+While the Bangkok city guide gives a quick overview, this page focuses on the practical side of getting around: what to use, when to use it, and what to avoid.

-From elevated trains and underground metros to river boats, airport connections, taxis, and ride-hailing apps, Bangkok offers more transport choices than most visitors expect.
-Each option has its strengths, depending on time of day, distance, budget, and where you are staying.
+From elevated trains and underground metros to river boats, airport connections, taxis, and ride-hailing apps, Bangkok offers more transport options than most visitors expect.
+Each has its strengths, depending on time of day, distance, traffic, and where you are staying.

-Whether you’re visiting Bangkok for the first time or returning and want to move around more efficiently, this page helps you choose the right transport for every situation.
+Whether it’s your first time in Bangkok or you’re returning and want to move around more efficiently, this guide helps you choose the right transport for every situation.

-For detailed routes and station information, see our dedicated guides to the BTS Skytrain and MRT Metro.
+For routes, station, and ticket details, see our dedicated guides to the BTS Skytrain, MRT Metro, and Airport Rail Link.

 Table of Contents